-Section 12.4.04.
+Section 12.6.04.
 Development Standards.

-- 1. All new development, substantial improvements of a building, and substantial renovations of a building exterior shall comply with the Development Standards in Table OPC-5. - 2.
+- 1. All new development, substantial improvements of a building, and substantial renovations of a building exterior shall comply with the Development Standards in Table GG-5. - 2.
 Existing Buildings.
 Whenever substantial improvement of a building or substantial renovation of a building exterior triggers the obligation to comply with this Division, the Growth Management Director may authorize incremental compliance with its requirements proportional to the nature and scope of the existing and proposed improvements if full compliance would be unreasonable.
 An application for alternative compliance shall not be required, but the Growth Management Director may require that the proposal be presented to the Neighborhood Advisory Committee for review and comment.
 See Section 4.871.B, Div.
 20, Article 4. - 3.
 Accessory Dwelling Units.
-Standards for accessory dwelling units are provided in Development Standards 12.1.04.8. - 4.
+Standards for accessory dwelling units are provided in Development Standards Section 12.1.04.8. - 4.
 Building Types.
-Each new building, and any substantial improvement, must meet the standards for one of the Building Types permitted in the Subdistrict where it is located, see Table OPC-5.
+Each new building, and any substantial improvement, must meet the standards for one of the Building Types permitted in the Subdistrict where it is located, see Table GG-5.
 Building Type diagrams do not prescribe use or architectural style and are illustrative.
 Dimensions provided in tables are regulatory requirements. - 5.
 Façade Transparency.
-Shopfront, Mixed-use, Office, Apartment and Courtyard Building façades facing streets or civic open spaces at the ground level must have transparent windows which cover between 40 percent and 70 percent of the wall area.
+Shopfront, Mixed-Use, Office, Apartment and Courtyard Building façades facing streets or civic open spaces at the ground level must have transparent windows which cover between 40 percent and 70 percent of the wall area.
 Building façades above ground level must have transparent windows which cover between 20 percent and 50 percent of the wall area of each story as measured between finished floors.
-Transparent means non-solar, non-mirrored glass with a light transmission reduction of no more than forty percent.
+Transparent means non-solar, non-mirrored glass with a light transmission reduction of no more than forty percent. - 6.
+Convenience store with fuel.
+In addition to the standards in Section 3.106.
+Vehicular service and maintenance, development shall meet the following criteria: - a.
+A ground level shop must be located along a street, with the gas pumps located to the rear or side of the lot as illustrated in Figure GG-12-9.04.
+No more than eight fuel positions and four fueling islands are permitted, refer to GG-12-9.05. - b.
+The shop shall have the primary entrance facing and directly accessible from the street; an additional entrance shall face the parking lot. - c.
+Gasoline Stations may be one story in height.

-Development Standards 12.4.04
+Development Standards 12.7.04